openclaw sessions

 Export a trajectory bundle

-This is the command path used by the /export-trajectory slash command after
+/export-trajectory slash command after

 the owner approves the exec request.
 The output directory is always resolved